Ohio is fertile ground for bioscience creation

 Join the international bioscience community

-1,000 foreign-owned bioscience facilities from 28 countries operate in Ohio.
+More than 1,000 foreign owned facilities, from 28 countries, are operating in Ohio.
 You’ll be in good company and enjoy phenomenal support.

 Attract and retain the talent you need